-Google itself takes the position that a well-crafted website that follows industry-standard code practices, pays attention to accessibility guidelines (Google itself can be thought of as a user with common accessibility requirements), and is written to be useful to its human visitors will rank just fine.
+- Google’s position — a site that follows industry-standard code practices, accessibility guidelines (Google itself can be thought of as a user with common accessibility requirements), and is written to be useful to its human visitors will rank well.

-Review any analytics you have to see what keywords people have used to find your site, but understand that such reports are always open to broad interpretation and have a huge inherent blind spot: they don’t know anything about keywords people have searched for that didn’t bring them to your site.
-(How could they?)
-Those might turn out to be crucial.
+- Review your data — to see what keywords people have used to find your site, but understand that they are open to interpretation — the data will confess to anything if you torture it long enough.
+Your data has a huge blind spot: you know nothing about keywords people searched for that didn’t bring them to your site.
+Those keywords might be crucial.

-Understand what your customers are looking for and the language they use; prioritize what matters to them.
+- Understand your customers, what they’re looking for, and the language they use; prioritize what matters to them.

-Thoughtfully-prepared content, written for real people, and produced by someone who takes the time to format things properly and accessibly is key.
+- Thoughtfully-prepared content — written for real people, produced by someone who takes the time to format it properly and accessibly — is vital.